 Only complete applications submitted by the deadline will be taken into consideration.

-The selection interviews will take place during late April / early May 2021.
+The selection interviews will take place during early fall (September).

-We are an equal opportunity employer that values diversity.
-We have adopted an active policy to increase the number of female scientists across all disciplines of the university.
-Therefore, women are encouraged to apply.
-Our selection procedure follows the guidelines of the Recruitment code (NVP), https://www.nvp-hrnetwerk.nl/sollicitatiecode/ and European Commission's European Code of Conduct for recruitment of researchers, https://euraxess.ec.europa.eu/jobs/charter/code
+Our selection procedure follows the guidelines of the Recruitment code (NVP): https://www.nvp-hrnetwerk.nl/sollicitatiecode/ and European Commission's European Code of Conduct for recruitment of researchers: https://euraxess.ec.europa.eu/jobs/charter/code

 Unsolicited marketing is not appreciated.

 Dr Chris Tonelli, Assistant Professor in History and Theory of Popular Music (about the position)